IndigoUnited/js-dejavu/README_website.md

         this._name = name;
         this.__pinCode = pinCode;

-        // note that we're binding to the current instance in this case.
+        // note that we're binding to the current instance with `$bind`.
-        // more on binding below
-        setTimeout(this._logName.$bind(this), 1000);
+        // this will be explained with great detail later on setTimeout(this._logName.$bind(this), 1000);
     },